URCF/urcf_workshops/_sources/python_programming/01-intro.md

 ## Variables

-Any Python interpreter can be used as a calculator:
+At it's simplest, Python can be used as a calculator.

 ```python
 3 + 5 * 4